⛰ FAMILY HIKING with small children is not always a simple task!

 Pacing, rewards & focal points

 Pacing your hike with small children is very important.
-Children will need points to aim for (picnic stops, snack stops, a waterfall, a stream to wade in, insects to admire . . .) and they will need several little breaks . . . try to make these fun to keep the enthusiasm from waning!
+Small children will probably need points to aim for (🍏 a picnic stop, snack stop, 🧀 lunch at a refuge or a stop at an alpage to taste the local produce, a 💦 waterfall, a stream to wade in, 🐜 insects to admire . . .) and they will need several little breaks . . . try to make these fun to keep the enthusiasm from waning!

-There might be natural beauty spots along the way (streams, big boulders, ancient trees); otherwise you may need to be creative and have little activities at hand.
+There might be 💦 natural beauty spots along the way (💦 waterfalls, 💦 streams, 🧗♀️ big boulders, 🌲 ancient trees); otherwise you may need to be creative and have little activities at hand.

 Hiking with animals

 Perhaps your family has a dog?
 If so, 🐶 your canine friend just instrinsically becomes a part of your family hike and can be a very encouraging feature: stick throwing, etc . . . !

 [ note: please be aware of advice when passing patous (chien de protection des troupeaux) dogs, escpecially if you are with your own dog!
 Dogs should be on leashes in certain areas, and are not permitted in certain nature reserves ]

 For those of us that aren’t (yet!) dog owners, there are other animal options to bring spice to your family hikes!